amyjbrown/JLox/README.md

 # JLox
 <3 Amy Brown <3
-Custom Implementation of the Lox language in Java via Bob Nystrom's Crafting Interpreters (https://craftinginterpreters.com) This implementation hopes to add several of the challenge features discussed in the book Features that could interfere with future implementations are stored in branch "Extra", but may be added later
+Custom Implementation of the Lox language in Java via Bob Nystrom's Crafting Interpreters (https://craftinginterpreters.com) This implementation hopes to add several of the challenge features discussed in the book.
+Additionally, some other features plan to be added, including a more epxressive interactive mode and an extended library of native functions.

-JLox current featurs:
+Currently implemented features:
- * Interactive parser for handling expressions
+ * Interactive parser
  * Functional Lexer and Scanner
- * Strong error feedback for user convenience

-Bonus features:
-  * Multiline nested comments, using the familiar `/*` and `*/`.
-These may be nested multiple times, so that `/* Nesting 1 /* Nesting 2  /* Nesting 3 */ */ */`
-  * Error production handling for unary expressions, so that invalid expressions like `/2` will give users a better error format like
-  `[line 1] Error at '/': Invalid unary operator. `
-  * [in extra] C-style comma operator: `true, false, "walrus"`->> `walrus`  evaluates all elements in the comma list and returns the last item
-  * [in extra] C-style ternary operator: `true ?
-"Walrus" : "Panda"` ->> `"Walrus"`
+ * Semantic analyzer
+ * Lexically scoped language
+ * First-class Functions and closures
+ * Classes
+ * Multiline embedded comments using `/* */` syntax
+ * Ternary operator `condition ? value1 : value 2`
+ * Comma operator like C `val1, val2`
+ * Added more native functions and convenient way of extending them

+Extended Native Functions:
+ * `abs(x)` find the absolute value of `x`
+ * `assert(condition)` throws a runtime exception if conditin evaluates to false
+ * `exit(code)` Exits application with exit-code `code`